TheOdinProject/curriculum/javascript/computer_science/project_recursion.md

 You will need a way to run the scripts you create for this project.
 Because there is no GUI component to this project it should be run in the command line rather than the browser.

-Javascript files can be run directly from the command line using the node command installed with nodejs.
-You can read about the common ways to do this [here](https://github.com/nodejs/nodejs.dev/blob/aa4239e87a5adc992fdb709c20aebb5f6da77f86/content/learn/command-line/node-run-cli.en.md).
+JavaScript files can be run directly from the command line using the node command installed with nodejs.
+You can learn about the common ways to do this by reading the [documentation for the Node CLI](https://github.com/nodejs/nodejs.dev/blob/aa4239e87a5adc992fdb709c20aebb5f6da77f86/content/learn/command-line/node-run-cli.en.md).

 </div>